getrobertajob/Automation-NFT_Search_CardanoScan/README.md

 -The script works by using the short key inputs in AutoHotKey to engage browser search feature.
 -Inputs the NFT name and enter key.
 -Moves cursor to the search field of browser where there is a visual indicator of results.
--Then gets the color underneath the cursor and compares it to variable that stores the color when the result matches 1 result.
+-Then gets the color underneath the cursor.
+- Compares it to variable that stores the color when the result matches 1 result.
 -If result does not match than moves cursor to href for next page, clicks, and continues loop.
 -If result matches than outputs alert message with beep and breaks loop.